nomadicTree/dungeoneer-pack/README.md

 If you don't want to zip this repository, you should be able to place all the `.xml` files and `Data` directory into your TacO POIs folder as is.
 This is not recommended.

 ## Usage
 In-game, enable the Dungeoneer Pack in TacO.
-Common markers like sigils and potions, blink locations, and day/night indicators can be toggled on or off with 'Common Markers'.
-Path specific markers (e.g. Ascalonian Catacombs path 1 scepter locations) can be toggled on or off at the dungeon and path level.
+Common markers like sigils and potions, blink locations, and day/night indicators can be toggled under 'Common Markers'.
+Path-specific markers (e.g. Ascalonian Catacombs path 1 scepter piece locations) can be toggled at the dungeon and path level.

 ## Contributors
 chaospigeon.4135